sympy/sympy/doc/src/modules/physics/units/examples.rst

 Examples
 ========

-In the following sections we give few examples of what can be do with this module.
+In the following sections we give few examples of what can be done with this module.

 Dimensional analysis
 ====================

-We will start from the second Newton's law
+We will start from Newton's second law

 .. math::
-    m a = F
+    m * a = F

 where :math:`m, a` and :math:`F` are the mass, the acceleration and the force respectively.
 Knowing the dimensions of :math:`m` (:math:`M`) and :math:`a`